Is Exeter Safe?

 Exeter’s most crime affected areas struggle with high rates of anti-social behaviour, theft, and violent crime.
 These areas experience issues such as property damage, drug-related incidents, and burglaries, making them riskier places to live and work.

-Factors like busy transport links, deprivation, and constantly changing population contribute to crime levels, impacting local businesses and residents.
+Factors such as busy transport links, deprivation, and high population turnover contribute to increased crime risk in Exeter.

 What Are the Most Common Crimes in Exeter?